Uthradom Thirunal Marthanda Varma

 Sree Padmanabhadasa Sree Uthradom Thirunal Marthanda Varma (22 March 1922 – 16 December 2013) was the titular Maharaja of Travancore.
 He was the younger brother of the last ruling monarch of the Kingdom of Travancore, Maharajah Chithira Thirunal Balarama Varma.

-Named Heir Apparent from birth, as per the Travancore matrilineal law of succession, he joined the firm of Plymouth and Company at Bangalore in 1952, working there as a clerk and truck driver briefly to study the functioning of industries at a basic level.
+Named Heir Apparent from birth, as per the Travancore matrilineal law of succession, Sree Uthradom Thirunal joined the firm of Plymouth and Company at Bangalore in 1952, working there as a clerk and truck driver briefly to study the functioning of industries at a basic level.
 He was the Chief Scout of the regional Boy Scout troop, and is also a patron of local hospitals and charities.

-He married the daughter of Lt.
-Col. Krishnan Gopinathan Pandalai, the sometime Supt. of the Government General Hospital, Madras, namely Ammachi Panapillai Amma Shrimati Radhadevi Pandalai and has a son, Ananthapadmanabhan Thampi and a daughter, Parvathidevi Kochamma.
-He resided at Pattom Palace, Trivandrum until his death in 2013.
+He married Ammachi Panapillai Amma Shrimati Radhadevi Pandalai, the daughter of Lt.
+Col. Krishnan Gopinathan Pandalai, a medical doctor, military veteran, and superintendent of the Government General Hospital, Madras, from 1921 to 1935.
+The couple had a son, Ananthapadmanabhan Thampi and a daughter, Parvathidevi Kochamma.
+Sree Uthradom Thirunal resided at Pattom Palace, Thiruvananthapuram until his death in 2013.